 Emphasising critical design issues and concepts as well as design research, processes, methods and professional skills in spatial problem-solving including: conceptual idea generation, site and context understanding, investigation of socio-cultural issues, exploration of needs and requirements, development of spatial and tectonic skills, and integration of technical and material knowledge needed for the material embodiment of design.

 The Environmental and Interior Design programme is a studio focused learning context for design explorations and spatial experimentations:

 A context where thinking, design dialogue and doing fuses together.

 A place of shared intellectual resources.

-A places of shared capacities between students and instructors.
+A place of shared capacities between students and instructors.